quercia-dev/birdclef2025/README.md

 - Analyzed the distribution of ratings, finding most clips rated above 3.5
 - Identified that filtering out low-rated samples (< 3.5) would affect only 0.19% of the data
-- Found two species (Jaguar '41970' and Spotted Foam-nest Frog '126247') that would be lost if strictly filtered by rating
+- Found two species (Jaguar '41970' and Spotted Foam-nest Frog '126247') that would be lost if excluded by rating.
-- Implemented a preservation strategy by retaining the top 5 highest-rated examples of these at-risk species
+- Implemented a preservation strategy by retaining the top 5 highest-rated examples of at-risk species.

 This approach ensured we maintained representation across all 206 taxonomy labels while improving overall data quality.

 ## YAMNet Audio Classification

-Since rating-based filtering only affected a small portion of our dataset, and since we wanted to better navigate the variety of nature of the spliced audio clips, we identified Google's YAMNet model, a pre-trained deep learning model for general-purpose audio classification based on the AudioSet dataset.
-YAMNet identifies the main category of sound in a clip out of a comprehensive list of 521 event classes, enabling us to automatically annotate and filter clips based on their primary acoustic content.
+Since rating-based filtering only affected a small portion of our dataset, and since we wanted to better navigate the variety of nature of the spliced audio clips, we sought a pre-trained deep learning model for audio classification.
+We identified Google's YAMNet model,  based on the AudioSet dataset.
+YAMNet can identify the main category of sound in a clip out of a comprehensive list of 521 event classes, which enabled us to automatically annotate and filter clips based on their primary acoustic content.

 We applied YAMNet filtering with the following procedure:

-1. **Segmentation**: All recordings were split into the standardized t-second clips, aligning with the input format required for our downstream models
+1. **Segmentation**: All recordings were split into the standardized 5 sec clips, aligning with the input format required for our downstream models
 2. **Classification**: Each segment was passed through YAMNet to obtain a predicted label from the 521 available event classes.
 3. **Curated "Keep" List**: We created a whitelist, "All", of 27 relevant audio classes, including such categories as "Bird", "Animal", and other ecologically meaningful sounds, to priotize *data quality*.
+The filter retained 67% of the training set, losing 6 classes out of 206.
 4. **Curated "Remove" List**: We also created a list, "Light", to maintain *data quantity*, where a more lenient regime removed only the largest present, and most clearly irrelevant classes: "Silence", "Noise", "Vehicle".
+This filter retained 83% of the training set.
 5. **Validation**: Verified that the filtering preserved broad species representation across the dataset.

-This two-stage approach allowed us to improve the quality of our data while maintaining the label diversity.
-The filtered dataset provides cleaner, more relevant audio segments for model training, which should improve classification performance.
-The standardized 5-second segments also better match our target application, where we will analyze Soundscapes using similar-length segments.
+This two-stage approach allowed us to produce different refinements of the dataset with an improved quality in the data, while maintaining the label diversity.
+The remaining audio segments were cleaner and more relevant for model training.
+Consequently, we hoped that the step would improve classification performance.

 ![](img/primary_yamnet_filtering.png)

-The two filtering regimes, We considered two filtering regimes: 'All', a more rigorous filtering which only maintained relevant audio classes.
-This filtering resulted in 67% of the original data, and the loss of just 6 label classes.
-The second method, 'Light', that only excluded 'Silence', 'Noise' and 'Vehicle' retained retained 83% of the samples.

 ## Data Augmentation